embedly/embedly-docs/tutorials/simple.rst

     </script>
   </head>

-By default, embedly will replace the link with the embed.
-By changing the 'method' parameter to "after", we're telling Embedly to insert the embed after the link.
+By default, Embedly will replace the link with the embed.
+By changing the ``method`` parameter to ``after`` we're telling Embedly to insert the embed after the link.
 This way the URL is still visible and the embed shows up as well.
 Additionally, I set the wmode to "transparent."
 This is important for flash video in case you have any fancy JavaScript popups.
 I also set the MaxWidth to 450 pixels.
-This will shrink any larger embeds to fit within our column but leave any smaller ones their original size.
+This will shrink any larger embeds to fit within our column but leave any smaller ones at their original size.
 This is particularly important for photo embeds.
 Try popping a flickr url in your page.
-Those photos are huge, and generally look strange unless you wrangle them in to a manageable size.
+Those photos are huge, and generally look strange unless you tweak them in to a manageable size.

 Final Source
 ------------
-That's it. here's the final sample in case you want to see it running.
+That is it; here's the final sample in case you want to see it running.
 Copy this code into an HTML file and pop it up in your browser.

 ::